 Health Savings Accounts (HSAs)

-HSAs are tax-exempt accounts set up by an employer or individual to pay eligible health care expenses including health coverage deductibles, copayments and other out-of-pocket medical expenses, with a prescription.
-An HSA must be established with a high deductible health plan so that the HSA is used to pay routine expenses and the health plan is used to pay more significant expenses.
+HSAs are tax-exempt accounts set up by an employer or individual to pay eligible health care expenses including health coverage deductibles, copayments, and other out-of-pocket prescribed medical expenses.
+An HSA must be established with a high-deductible health plan so that the HSA is used to pay routine expenses and the health plan is used to pay more significant expenses.

 HSAs allow employers and consumers to set aside funds on a tax-free basis to pay health care expenses, including expenses that may not be covered by traditional health coverage.
-For example, HSAs may be used for vision and dental services, prescription drugs, over-the-counter drugs (if you have a prescription for it), long-term care services and certain health insurance premiums in retirement.
+For example, HSAs may be used for vision and dental services, prescription drugs, over-the-counter drugs (if you have a prescription for them), long-term care services, and certain health insurance premiums in retirement.

-- not covered by any other heath coverage (with some exceptions),
+- not covered by any other health coverage (with some exceptions),

 - not enrolled in Medicare, and

 - not claimed as a dependent on another person's tax return.

 A qualified high deductible health plan must have a minimum deductible of $1,300 for single (self-only) coverage and $2,600 for family coverage (2015).
 Out-of-pocket expenses must be limited to $6,550 for single coverage and $13,100 for family coverage (2016).
 The plan may provide first-dollar coverage for preventive health services.

 You cannot have any other health coverage that reimburses you for health expenses you incur, unless it is another HSA-qualified high-deductible health plan.
 However, the maximum annual contribution to the account remains in force.